curioswitch/tasuke/README.md

 components

 - Frontend web client for registering as a code reviewer
-- Frontend API server (BFF) for storing registration information
+- Frontend API server (BFF) for storing registration information such as allowed review load
-- GitHub App / webhook to listen for code review requests from registered repositories and match with a code reviewer based on registration settings.
+- GitHub App / webhook to listen for code review requests from registered repositories and match with a code reviewer based on registration settings